Solecismic Software is an entertainment software company dedicated to producing cutting-edge career football simulations.

 In December 2013, I released Front Office Football Seven.
 I updated it to version 7.0a in January 2014, including a set of graphics created by some of the best artists in the Front Office Football community.
 The current version is 7.2, and includes 2015 rosters.

-In November 2016, I released Front Office Football Eight, the current version of the franchise.
+In November 2016, I released Front Office Football Eight.
 This version features a completely redesigned play-calling system.
 Back in the mid-2000s, I had the opportunity to visit the NFL Hall of Fame Museum in Canton, Ohio.
 The curator was kind enough to let me spend time in their research archives, and I looked through a lot of material related to how NFL coaches prepare playbooks and play-calling for every game.

 This inspired a design for how I could convey this effort to customers.
 I think the new design is quite realistic, though obviously coaches can make more in-game adjustments.